 UpGuard helps organizations align their IT security with their business objective by seamlessly augmenting attack surface monitoring with IT processes and supporting the efficient scaling of cybersecurity programs.

 UpGuard helps Australian businesses significantly strengthen their security posture through comprehensive attack surface management.
-This includes data leak detection and remediation for both the internal and third-party threat landscape to mitigate data breaches and third-party breaches.
+This includes data leak detection and remediation for both the internal and third-party threat landscape to further reduce the possibilities of all data breaches.